-VP 331 - Three-Dimensional Construction for Visual Presentation and Exhibition Design
+VP 331 - Three-Dimensional Construction for Spatial Experience Design

-This course introduces students to the workshop environment, safe practices, and techniques for design and production of three-dimensional presentation structures.
-The creation of scale models, props, and related components is addressed through lectures, demonstrations, and hands-on practice.
+This course introduces students to the workshop environment, safe practices and techniques for design and production of three-dimensional presentation structures, will be taught as well as creation of scale models, props, and related components through lectures, demonstrations, and hands-on practice.
+Assignments include construction of walls, set and prop building, finishing and mounting of display objects for showrooms, galleries, museums, retail and other presentation environments.